CDurepos/scholarsphere/README.md

 Once you have dependencies installed, you can run each web-scraping tool independently through the [`uma`, `umf`, `umo`, `usm`] subdirectories in the `scraping` directory.

+Detailed documentation on the product of each of these scrapers, and how to run each scraper, may be found in their subdirectory's `README` file.

 We soon plan to create one sole script to run each and every one of these scripts, and merge results into a unified, web-scraped file.